sairis-ai/help-center/docs/user/assistant/control-panel.md

 ## What is the Control Panel?

-The Control Panel is where you go to tune how the AI works so you can change it exactly to your needs.
-You can view your chat history, choose which documents the AI uses, change AI models, turn citations on/off, enable live web search, and adjust other settings to get the responses you want.
+The Control Panel puts you in the driver's seat of your AI experience.
+Whether you want to choose specific documents for the AI to reference, change how it responds, or adjust advanced settings, you can do it all right from this panel without interrupting your workflow.
+Ready to see what's possible?
+Let's explore.

 ## How to Open the Control Panel